comaps/website/content/privacy/index.md

   menu_title: Privacy
 ---

-Organic Maps respects your privacy and DOES NOT TRACK YOU.
+CoMaps respects your privacy and DOES NOT TRACK YOU.

-Unlike most other applications, there is no tracking, no ads, no spyware, no data and statistics collection in Organic Maps.
+Unlike most other applications, there is no tracking, no ads, no spyware, no data and statistics collection in CoMaps.

 Reject surveillance - embrace your freedom.
 Stay away from Big Tech's prying eyes!